The sale by retail of alcohol, the provision of regulated entertainment and the provision of late night refreshments requires a premises licence.

 Do I need to do anything else apart from completing the form?

 Yes, you must advertise the application.
-You need to display a notice for not less than 28 consecutive days,starting on the day after the application was given to the licensing authority.
-You must also publish a notice on at least one occasion in a local newspaper, during the period of ten working days starting on the day the application was given to the relevant licensing authority.
-The advert can be any size or colour but must be readable.
+You need to display a notice for not less than 28 consecutive days, starting on the day after the application was given to the licensing authority.
+You must also publish a notice on at least one occasion in a local newspaper, during the period of ten working days starting on the day after the application was given to the relevant licensing authority.
+The newspaper advert can be any size or colour but must be readable.
+Please be advised that if your application has errors then this can lead to having to readvertise both on the notice and the newspaper.

 The notice must be prominently displayed at the premises to which it relates, where it can be conveniently read from the exterior of the premises.
 In the case of a premises that cover an area of more than 50 metres square, a further similar notice must be displayed every 50 metres along the external premises abuttingany highway.